Message board for the users of flat assembler.

 On this board I also posted basic Win32 macros that emulate Win32 headers which come with fasm 1 and some additional macros for various purposes.

-There is also an official GitHub-based repository for fasmg and some additional macro packages and examples.
+These packages are now stored in the official GitHub-based repository for fasmg and some additional macro packages and examples.

 i8080/85 support by shoorick.